InteropIO/finsemble-selenium-example/README.md

 (e.g. `finsemble-seed`), if you want to run the automation on a Finsemble application that's been built "from src".
   - As described above, the Finsemble manifest still needs to be served before launching any Finsemble automation with the example code in this repo.
-When running Finsemble "from src", you are usually locally-hosting the Finsemble server, so ensure that `npm run server` has been run from the application before kicking off any automation.
+When running Finsemble "from src", you are usually locally-hosting the Finsemble server, so ensure that `yarn server` has been run from the application before kicking off any automation.
 - `PATH_TO_FINSEMBLE_EXE`: The filepath pointing to the local Finsemble application executable under-test, if you want to run the automation on a pre-built installed Finsemble standalone executable.
   - NOTE: When a Finsemble application is packaged as a binary, you first get the "installer exe" - this is *not* the